funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     Multithreading:
         -w CLI_TESTING__MAX_WORKERS, --max-workers CLI_TESTING__MAX_WORKERS
-                                Sets the number of maximal worker to use.
+                                Sets the number of maximal workers to use.
                                 If not given, 40 (based on the current machine) will be applied.
                                 Configured value: None

     CI / CD:
         --ci-max-minutes CLI_TESTING__CI__MAX_EXEC_MINUTES, --autosave-minutes CLI_TESTING__CI__MAX_EXEC_MINUTES
                                 Sets the number of minutes to wait before starting to stop a CI session.